carallon/pharos-controller-api/sphinx-src/http-api/user.rst

      - ``"my_password"``
    * - ``"username"``
      - string
-     - The name of the user to modify
+     - The name of the user to modify.
      - ``"bob"``
    * - ``password``
      - string